testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Focus only on the app logic and state - Might miss scnearios where the MQ is not being informed and messages are re-processed again and again ❌ &nbsp; Test that only u ✅&nbsp;
+👀 &nbsp; **Alternatives:** Focus only on the app logic and state - Might miss scnearios where the MQ is not being informed and messages are re-processed again and again ❌ &nbsp; Test this only using E2E tests using a real queue by asserting the amount of messages - It's very hard to trigger various errors (e.g. data access layer is throwing an exception) from E2E level ❌  ✅&nbsp;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>